autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Slashing rewards are distributed for reporting provable faults committed by an _offending validator_ to the _reporting validator_.
 Rewards are only distributed to the *last* reporter of a slashing penalty applied to an _offending validator_ in an epoch.
 Reward revenue is determined by the offender's share of the stake active ([voting power](/glossary/#voting-power)) in the committee at the time the slashing penalty is applied.

-Slashing rewards earned by a _reporting validator_ are conditional on:

-- The _offending validator_ being a member of the consensus committee in the epoch when the slashing penalty is applied
-- The _offending validator's_ share of the [voting power](/glossary/#voting-power) in the committee, as staking rewards are distributed _pro rata_ to voting power
-- The slashable offence reported by the _reporting validator_ is the last slashing penalty applied to an _offending validator_ in an epoch.
-If multiple slashing events are committed by the same _offending validator_ during the same epoch, then rewards are only distributed to the last _reporter_.
+Slashing rewards earned by a _reporting validator_ are conditional on the _offending validator_ being a member of the consensus committee in the epoch when the slashing penalty is applied.
+If multiple slashing events are committed by the same _offending validator_ during the same epoch, then rewards are only distributed to the last _reporter_ for the last slashing penalty applied to an _offending validator_ in the epoch.

-Slashing rewards are distributed to the _reporting validator_ at epoch end.
+Staking rewards earned by the _offending validator_ for the epoch are distributed to the _reporting validator_ at epoch end.

 {{% alert title="Note" %}}
 The protocol distributes rewards for reporting provable faults committed by an _offending validator_ to the _reporting_ validator.